 - How a CAS integrates with other admissions tools, systems and processes.

 - Which schools are guiding the ongoing development of BusinessCAS.

-- Why those of us on the advisory board are excited about BusinessCAS.
+- Why so many GME leaders are excited about BusinessCAS.

 As the advisory board chair, I’d like to be the first to share with you why I’m supportive of — and on the board for — BusinessCAS: When I first became senior assistant dean for the Leavey School of Business at Santa Clara University, I had it in the back of my mind that it would be nice to have a more centralized approach to admissions.
 The vast majority of our undergraduate programs, as well as most other academic disciplines, have a central application in place and they’ve achieved excellent results.
 We had just started using GMAC’s common letter of recommendation; employers appreciated having a single form.
 Putting more efficiencies in place via a CAS seemed worth investigating.